Ergodicity of Bowen-Margulis measure for the Benoist 3-manifolds: Introduction

 \subsubsection{Acknowledgements}

 The author is very grateful to advisor Boris Hasselblatt, to postdoc mentors Dick Canary and Ralf Spatzier, and to Aaron Brown and Micka\"el Crampon for helpful conversations, emails, and feedback on the paper.
-The author also thanks the CIRM for support in the early stages of this work.
+The author thanks the CIRM for support in the early stages of this work.
+Many thanks to the referee for valuable feedback which immensely improved the paper.
 The author was supported in part by NSF RTG grant 1045119.